-When powered from USB, the on board interface chip (KL26) uses it’s on chip regulator to provide power, and this chip is rated at a maximum of 120mA.
+When powered from USB, the on-board interface chip (KL26V1/KL27V2) uses its on-chip regulator to provide power, and this chip is rated at a maximum of 120mA.

-The on-board current budget will vary depending on the use of the display, the Bluetooth, and other peripherals.
-You should allow a worst case budget of 30mA for when all on board peripherals are in use, leaving 90mA for circuits plugged into the edge connector.
+The on-board current budget will vary depending on the use of the display, the Bluetooth, microphone, speaker and other peripherals.
+You should allow a worst case budget of 30mA for when all on-board peripherals are in use, leaving V190mA/V2270mA for circuits plugged into the edge connector.

-When powered from a battery, the KL26 is not powered up (and note that the System LED will not light up when powered from battery)
+When powered from a battery, the KL chip is not powered up and the USB Indicator LED will not light up.

-When powered from USB, the KL26 interface chip’s on-board regulator is used to provide 3.3V to the rest of the board.
+When powered from USB, the KL26 V1 interface chip’s on-board regulator is used to provide 3.3V to the rest of the board.
 The latest revision V2 has a seperate regulator on the board.

-The data sheet section 3.8.2, Table 30.
+The KL26 datasheetV1 section 3.8.2, Table 30.
 “USB VREG electrical specifications” indicates the maximum current from the regulated supply is 120mA.
-Some of this current is required to run on-board devices, such as the KL26 itself, the nRF51 application processor, the magnetometer and accelerometer, and the LED display.
-When Bluetooth is enabled, the current consumption of the nRF51 increases slightly.
-You should budget your current requirements for anything you attach to the micro:bit to not exceed about 90mA to give enough safe headroom for worst case with all on board peripherals in use.
+Some of this current is required to run on-board devices, such as the KL26 itself, the nRF application processor, the motion sensor, and the LED display.
+When Bluetooth is enabled, the current consumption of the nRF increases slightly.
+You should budget your current requirements for anything you attach to the micro:bit V1 to not exceed about 90mA to give enough safe headroom for worst case with all on-board peripherals in use.